+A 2020 study found that 94 percent of Canadians are unaware that they live in a flood-risk area.
 Floods are one of the most common and expensive disasters that occur in Canada, and they can be a major concern for businesses.
 Floods can happen in any type of region, at any time of year.
-According to the US Federal Emergency Management Agency (FEMA), 40% of local businesses do not reopen after a significant disaster, 25% fail after one year and 90% fail within two years.
+The average cost of a claim from flood damage to a property is $43,000.
 Everyone has an important role to play in learning about proper flood preparation, and knowing what insurance coverage and risk information is available, in order to protect your home and workplace.

 It is important to know the location of your home or business to asses if you are located on a floodway or flood fringe zone.
 Flood maps will vary according to the area you live in and the water surrounding that area.
 Calgary is most at risk for flooding between May 15 and July 15, because this is when the city receives the largest amount of rainfall (City of Calgary).
 Rainfall is the number one factor in creating a flood, but there are many other contributing factors.
 The potential flood impact on your company will also be affected by your type of business.
 Know the risks of your specific business and the level of exposure and impact that you may face.

 Here are some of our top tips for flood preparation:

 - Talk to your insurance provider to see if you are covered for overland flooding.
 It is also a good idea to make sure your insurer knows about any measures you are taking towards flood preparedness such as an emergency plan and business continuity plan.

 - Asses the risks of your business and develop an emergency plan:

 - Train all employees on emergency and evacuation procedures and have the evacuation plan easily accessible to employees.